AnggaR96s/Reforestation/README.md

-## What is a tornado's favorite game to play?
-Twister!
+## What do I look like?
+A JOKE MACHINE!?